Right Arrow or swipe left to move to next slide.

 Idea 5: Hold workshops in the segregated periphery

-Facilitate courses and create spaces for encounter outside the academy.
+Facilitating courses and creating spaces for encounter outside the academy.
 This could be, for example, that students go to high schools in segregated neighbourhoods to talk about the programme and their’ experiences of it.
 At HDK-Valand we had some activities of students running acting and filming workshops, and a collaboration between the Fine Art department and a preparatory school in Angered, a segregated neighbourhood in Gothenburg.

 Idea 6: Create exchange programmes reaching out to foreign schools